 There are few better ways of understanding international affairs and global politics than putting yourself ‘in the shoes of world leaders’.
 Because participants discuss UN topics and represent their adopted country’s position, they will often be arguing from an unfamiliar perspective, developing knowledge, understanding, empathy and other key life skills.

 3. How do I involve my school, university or group?

 MUN is a tool that you are free to use and adapt to your circumstances.
 Simulations can be held whenever, wherever and however best suits your group.
-Whether you are based at a school, university, workplace or somewhere else, Our PDF guides [link] suggest things to consider when planning an event as well as what needs to happen on the day.
+Whether you are based at a school, university, workplace or somewhere else, Our PDF guides for schools and universities suggest things to consider when planning an event as well as what needs to happen on the day.

 4. Do I need to affiliate with/get permission from an external organisation to establish a group or participate in Model United Nations?